Recovery with a Human Face

 UN has recognised this in its call for a new post-2015

-.
+development agenda.
 But to move the agenda forward, some hard truths will need to be recognised.
 There is a good deal more to development than poverty reduction.
 Simply adding human rights, peace and security – however important these challenges are –will not necessarily point things in the right direction.
 However understandable,

 devoting attention to those at the bottom has resulted in insufficient attention being paid to those at the top with access to the resources needed to drive investment and create jobs.